-ARES Connect is a nationwide effort to manage ARES memberships and participation.
+ARES Connect is a nationwide effort to manage ARES memberships and participation, as part of the 2019 Strategic Plan.
 The goal is to give a more comprehensive overview of amateur radio capability in public service to all interested served agencies.
 Members can retain their training credentials when they move to a new area, and verify their merit and participation even when assisting with events outside their county.
 Instructions for various tasks follow.The ARES Connect portal can be accessed at https://arrl.volunteerhub.com/lp/epa

 ARES Connect for Members